 The Park Service has been issued a Public Agency Use General Lease (No. PRC 8390.9) from CSLC.
-The Park Service has determined the proposed Project is consistent with the provisions of the current lease.
+CSLC staff has determined that a lease amendment will be required to authorize the Project, and a lease application would be submitted prior to Project construction.

-SCOPING FOR THE DRAFT ENVIRONMENTAL IMPACT STATEMENT
+SCOPING FOR THE EIS